|

 Forecaster: |

 During the past 24 hours, solar activity was low.
-Seven sunspot regions were on the visible disk with four C-class flares produced.
-The solar wind speed maintained at about 540 km/s.
-The geomagnetic field was quiet to unsettled. |
+Ten sunspot regions were on the visible disk without M-class flares produced.
+The solar wind speed maintained at about 380 km/s.
+The geomagnetic field was quiet. |

-Within the next three days, solar activity is expected to be mainly low.
-The geomagnetic field is expected to be quiet to unsettled. |
+Within the next three days, solar activity is expected to be low to moderate with a chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled. |

 |